MRobalinho/Traffic_simulator/README.md

     i) Can speed up random car creation;

+    j) Configure weather to influenc the model;

+    k) Configure traffic with traffic light or not;

-    j) Count the wait time for ech road;
+    l) Count the wait time for each road;

+    m) Sum wiat time for each weather conditions;

 ![image](https://github.com/MRobalinho/Traffic_simulator/blob/main/Images/Screenshot_2.png)